SeanHRN/krita-renpy-scripter/manual.md

  - rpblock.txt does start with the empty line, but I don't know how to get that to work in Markdown yet.

 ## align (x, y) Example
-Here's a test document with stuff to align.
+Here's a 1920x1080 px test document with stuff to align.
 ![Colors](./images/example_test_thirds_krita.png)

 With `Rule of Thirds` toggled on, here is the `align (x, y)` output: